FergusDevelopmentLLC/geodev-node-rest/README.md

 ## Project Background

 The purpose of this project was to build a geospatial enabled web stack from Operating System to final web map.
 A goal was to touch as many modern frameworks as possible.
-In short, this project is primarily a REST api that serves complex GeoJSON polygons from various sources.
-The front-end of the application communicates with the REST API to get data and display on a Leaflet.js map.
+In short, this project is primarily a REST API that serves complex GeoJSON polygons from various sources.
+The front-end of the application communicates with the REST API to get data and display on a Leaflet.js map using the Vue.js front end framework.
 I wanted to compare performance between static GeoJSON files on the server, PostgreSQL/PostGIS queries and queries from MongoDB, a fast noSQL document database.

 Demo [map](http://104.236.16.91:8641/):